Watch Overview Video

 “…be transformed by the renewing of your mind…” Romans 12:2

-Another key focus in this framework is that it seeks to encourage students to be very involved in, and “own”, their learning.
-Educational research shows that learning “sticks” more when students have been involved in how, and what, they learn.
+Another key focus in this framework is that it seeks to encourage students to own their learning journey.
+We look after what we "own".
+Educational research shows that learning becomes more internalized when this occurs.

 Transformational Planning Framework